Architecture Overview

 Audit Inconsistency

-No central point of authority exists to reconstruct the exact state of a policy at the exact moment an autonomous decision was made.
+No central authority to reconstruct policy state at the moment of decision.

 Scaling Problems